UBC-DSCI/introduction-to-datascience-python/source/reading.md

 - Use the `rename` function to rename columns in a data frame.
 - Use `pandas` package's `read_excel` function and arguments to load a sheet from an excel file into Python.
 - Work with databases using functions from the `ibis` package:
-    - Connect to a database with `connect.
+    - Connect to a database with `connect`.
     - List tables in the database with `list_tables`.
     - Create a reference to a database table with `table`.
     - Bring data from a database into Python with `execute`.